For a student of theatre, New York City is the place to be!

-Pursue our B.F.A. in Acting, B.F.A. in Musical Theatre, B.F.A. in Theatre Design and Technology, B.A. in Theatre Arts, or our B.F.A. in Stage and Production Management, or choose one of our BA in Theatre Arts major concentrations in Directing, Theatre History and Performance Texts, Directing, Writing for the Stage, and Performance & Digital Media.
+Pursue our B.F.A. in Acting, B.F.A. in Musical Theatre, B.F.A. in Theatre Design and Technology, B.A. in Theatre Arts, or our B.F.A. in Stage and Production Management, or choose one of our BA in Theatre Arts major concentrations in Directing, Theatre History and Performance Texts, Directing, Writing for the Stage, and Theatre & New Media.
 We also offer Minors in, Arts Management, Drama Therapy, Arts for Communities, and Music.

 For Application and Audition/Interview information, please go to our Prospective Students page.

 Where better to study musical theatre than the home of Broadway?